GenesysCloudBlueprints/partial-transcription-blueprint/blueprint/index.md

 npx create-react-app name-of-your-app --template TypeScript
 ```

-If you're configuring an existing React app, it is suggested that you use a version greater than v16.0, since the sample app uses React hooks introduced in React v16.0.
+If you configure an existing React app, you should use a version greater than v16.0 since the sample app uses React hooks introduced in React v16.0.
 See the tsconfig.json file in the root directory of this project for a TypeScript configuration example.

 ### Install NPM packages